AaronGabriel147/web-sprint-challenge-intro-to-react/README.md

-# Intro to React Sprint Challenge

-**Read these instructions carefully.
-Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored **introductory React**.
-During this sprint, you studied **React components and advanced styling**.

-In your challenge this week, you will demonstrate your mastery of these skills by creating **a Star Wars page** using data from an API.

-This is an individual assessment.
-All work must be your own.
-All projects will be submitted to Codegrade for automated review.
-You will also be given feedback by code reviewers.
-For more information on the review process [click here.](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a)

-You are not allowed to collaborate during the sprint challenge.

-## Project Set Up

-- [ ] Fork and clone the repo.
-Delete your old fork from Github first if you are repeating this Unit.
-- [ ] Open the assignment in Canvas and click on the "Set up git" option.
-- [ ] Follow instructions to set up Codegrade's Webhook and Deploy Key.
-- [ ] Push your first commit: `git commit --allow-empty -m "first commit" && git push`.
-- [ ] Check to see that Codegrade has accepted your git submission.

-For a step-by-step on setting up Codegrade see [this guide.](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374)

-## Project Instructions

 ### Introduction

 In this challenge you will create a web page that presents a styled list of characters obtained from an API.
 Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.